kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Camera/README.md

 2. raspberry pi camera Module V2(Sony IMX219)
 3. raspberry pi camera Module V3(Sony IMX708)

-- Considering that V3 is not compatible with our existing Raspberry Pi operating system, we decided not to use that version.The Jetson Nano is not compatible with the Raspberry Pi universal camera, so we are unable to use the V2 camera.
-Consequently, we have no choice but to opt for the Camera Rev 1.3 that is compatible with the Jetson Nano.
+- When selecting an appropriate camera, we went through a careful consideration and comparison process.
+We noticed that Module V2 and V3 cameras are not compatible with the Jetson Nano, which posed a limitation in our selection process.
+After thoroughly researching multiple camera options, we ultimately decided to use Camera Rev 1.3 as our chosen camera for image recognition.

 #### Camera Module
 <div align="center">